MovingBlocks/TempDoc/Download-Terasology.md

 Version History
 ---------------

 We track our release level via [GitHub Milestones](https://github.com/MovingBlocks/Terasology/issues/milestones).
-Completed ones are listed below for reference with any additional notes beyond what's stored in issues on GitHub
+Completed ones are listed below for reference with any additional notes beyond what's stored in issues on GitHub.

 ### 0.1 - Legacy

 We ended up with a first milestone on GitHub that was never used, but it still bumped the ID by one - so this can be thought of as the period where the project was still Blockmania.
-So milestone 2 actually turns out to be our first official Terasology milestone
+So milestone 2 actually turns out to be our first official Terasology milestone.

 ### 0.2 - Stratification

 Completed: February 22nd 2012 - [GitHub](https://github.com/MovingBlocks/Terasology/issues?sort=created&direction=desc&state=closed&page=1&milestone=2)

 The goal of this milestone was to branch out into several rough and crude implementations of basic concepts so we could see something more inside Terasology than placing/removing blocks, as well as get a better idea of which areas of focus we'd even have to begin with and could start getting contributors interested in working on.

 [[http://www.movingblocks.net:8080/jenkins/job/TerasologyStable/1/][Build link]]